Get this page as PDF

-The stator resistance Rs of 0.002 Ohm is obtained from the JMAG‐RT model.
+The JMAG‐RT model provides the stator resistance Rs of 0.002 Ohm.

-One needs to decide the proper values of the switching frequency fsw, the sampling frequency fsam of the current loop, and the sampling frequency fsam_w of the speed loop.
-One also needs to decide the crossover frequencies fcr_i and fcr_w of the current loop and the speed loop.
+First, you need to determine the proper values of the switching frequency fsw, the sampling frequency fsam of the current loop, and the sampling frequency fsam_w of the speed loop.
+Then, you need to decide the crossover frequencies fcr_i and fcr_w of the current loop and the speed loop.
 Typically, fcr_i should be roughly fsam/10 or less, and fcr_w should be roughly fcr_i/10 or less.

 For this motor, considering the power level of 100 kW, we choose fsw, fsam, and fsam_w to be 20 kHz, fcr_i to be 1kHz, and fcr_w to be 100 Hz.

-Once all input parameters are entered, click on the button Speed‐Torque Curve to see speed‐torque and speed‐power curves of the drive based on the specified parameters, as shown below.
+Once you entered all input parameters, click on the button Speed‐Torque Curve to see speed‐torque and speed‐power curves of the drive based on the specified parameters, as shown below.

 Click on the button Update Parameter File to update the system parameters for the simulation.
 The parameter file contains the parameters entered by the user and the ones calculated by the Design Suite, as shown below.

-One key feature of the Design Suite is that the parameters of the current loop and the speed loop controllers are calculated automatically, saving users a lot of time and effort in designing the controllers themselves.
-If any of the parameters in the Parameter Panel are changed, one must click on Update Parameter File again to update the parameter file.
+One key feature of the Design Suite is that it automatically calculates the parameters of the current loop and the speed loop controllers, saving you a lot of time and effort in designing the controllers yourself.
+If you change any of the parameters in the Parameter Panel, you must click on Update Parameter File again to update the parameter file.
 Otherwise, the parameters will not be updated.

-If the back EMF constant Ke is not available, or if one wants to double-check the value, we provide a simple open‐circuit test file IPM drive (JMAG‐RT) ‐ back‐emf test.psimsch, as shown below.
+If the back EMF constant Ke is not available, or if you want to double-check the value, we provide a simple open‐circuit test file IPM drive (JMAG‐RT) ‐ back‐emf test.psimsch, as shown below.
 This circuit runs the motor at 1000 rpm.
 The peak line‐to‐line voltage will give the value of Ke.
 For this motor, Ke=80.3 Vpk/krpm.

 Step 4: Run simulation with the inverter average model

-Once the parameter file is updated, it’s ready to run the simulation.
+Once you update the parameter file, it is ready to run the simulation.
 We suggest running the simulation first

 using the inverter average model as shown below.
 Changes to the circuit are highlighted in red.